 BOTTOM LINE: If hydration bladders are your jam, it’s a good idea to buy a daypack that includes one.
 You’ll save money, and you won’t need to worry about finding a specific bladder that fits your pack.
 The Gregory Citro 24 H20 (men’s) and Juno 24 H20 (women’s) are our favorite hydration packs because they’re comfy, supportive, and they have a simple, yet organized design.
 The suspended mesh back provides good ventilation and effectively transfers weight to the padded hipbelt.
 You’ll also find the Citro and Juno at the top of our Best Hydration Packs list.
 If you prefer to use water bottles or already have a hydration bladder, the Citro 24 and Juno 24 are available without the bladder.

-SMALL & DURABLE HIKING DAYPACK WITH COMFORTABLE PADDING
+BEST SMALL & DURABLE HIKING DAYPACK WITH COMFORTABLE PADDING

 WEIGHT: 1 lb.
 1 oz.

 PROS: Affordable, durable, comfortable, ultralight, padded back panel, removable hipbelt, large/convenient opening for main compartment

 CONS: Front stash pocket is somewhat inconvenient to access